jhallen/radioanalyzer/README.md

 screen and touch panel user interface are included in the soft SoC made from this processor.

+Normally I would not recommend using a soft core processor because FPGA gates are expensive.
+However in this particular case, where I already need an FPGA, and where conventional microcontrollers with video support cost more than one step size change of the ECP5 FPGA, it's worth it.

+The PicoRV32 has a lot of value even though it's a relatively simple CPU.
+The value is that it (and RISC-V) is license free, not encumbered by patents and all of the work to port GCC and LLVM/Clang has already been done.
+These toolchains represents thousands of man-years of effort.

 The signal generator uses a DDS implemented in the FPGA.
 An expensive DAC is avoided by using a delta-sigma modulator enhanced with a digital to time converter.